Home > Best Places to Stay in Berlin

 Prenzlauer Berg is just to the north of Scheunenviertel, and, while it definitely has its own features like the Kulturbrauerei and the Mauerpark (where the city’s favorite flea market is held every Sunday), it is similar to Scheunenviertel in that there are endless independent stores, restaurants, cafes, and bars, and walking down almost any street in either neighborhood will feel like you are uncovering local secrets.
 On the cusp of Prenzlauer Berg and Mitte is one of the city’s unmissable highlights, the Gedenkstätte Berliner Mauer (Berlin Wall Memorial), which is less of a memorial than a whole outdoor museum telling the story of the Wall and its horrific repercussions.

-For those whose first thoughts of Berlin are not about war and division but of its epic 24-hour nightlife, street art, and general grittiness, avoid the center and head to the Friedrichshain-Kreuzberg borough.
+For those whose first thoughts of Berlin are not about war and division but of its epic 24-hour nightlife, street art, and general grittiness, head to the Friedrichshain-Kreuzberg borough.
 These two distinct neighborhoods share a punky, alternative feel, despite the fact they were once separated by the Berlin Wall.
 Kreuzberg was the center of West Berlin’s music scene in the 1970s and while it has become majorly gentrified since then, it can still be rough around the edges.
 You’ll get a good sense of the neighborhood if you do a bar crawl around Kottbusser Tor, or go to the cool indoor food market at Markthalle Neun.
 Another unmissable local highlight is the Jewish Museum, whose architecture is as fascinating as its contents, which remind visitors how deeply the histories of Berlin and its Jewish citizens are intertwined.
 The castle-like Oberbaumbrücke (Oberbaum Bridge) joins Kreuzberg with Friedrichshain.
 Once you’re on the north side, follow the River Spree back towards the city center to walk the length of the East Side Gallery – original sections of the Berlin Wall painted with murals.
 Street art aficionados should also swing by RAW-Gelände, a sprawling complex of micro-businesses (an outdoor cinema, a climbing wall, multiple food stalls) built in an old railway maintenance yard behind Warschauer Strasse Station.
 An unmissable sight in Friedrichshain is the Stasi Museum, built in the wonderfully preserved former secret police HQ.
 For more insight into the Cold-War-era mentality, make sure to walk down Karl Marx Allee, which runs all the way back to Alexanderplatz, and marvel at the scale of the Soviet ambition for East Berlin through the majestic architecture.